-As a SO WIFI customer, you collect data via the logins on your WiFi network.
+As a SO Connect customer, you collect data via the logins on your WiFi network.
 In fact, SO Connect, SO WIFI's parent company, is the one who lets your guest know that we're collecting data for use by your company.
-We've been doing that for months, so you can continue to use the data you've collected through SO WIFI also after the law is enforced.
+We've been doing that for months, so you can continue to use the data you've collected through WIFI Marketing also after the law is enforced.

 What do we do to be compliant?

 Together with leading privacy lawyers, we have made a number of changes over the past year.
 The main steps we have taken are as follows:

 - Renewed login portal with opt-in for explicit permission to use the data.